Getting Started#

 return spanish, french

-This subscriber, named sub, reads data from the spanish and french tables in the Tabsdata server and writes the output files spanish.json1 and french.ndjson to the output folder in the working directory.
+This subscriber, named sub, reads data from the spanish and french tables in the Tabsdata server and writes the output files spanish.json1 and french.ndjson to the output folder in the examples directory.

 Since no trigger is explicitly defined, the subscriber is triggered by a commit to any of the specified input tables: spanish or french.
 You can use a trigger_by command to define different trigger tables or to prevent automated triggering.